For the most up to date unit of study information, please use the Find a Course search.

 PUBH5302 Health Economic Evaluation

 This unit aims to develop students' knowledge and skills of economic evaluation as an aid to priority setting in health care.
 This unit covers: principles of economic evaluation; critical appraisal guidelines; measuring and valuing benefits; methods of costing; modeling in economic evaluation.
-The workshops consist of interactive lectures, class exercises and case history analyses.
+The workshops consist of interactive lectures and class exercises.

 A course manual will be provided to each student.